dan-lampman/demo-gui/README.md

-## Windows-based GUI for Dual-Entropy Multiobjective Optimization and Analysis
+## Windows GUI for Dual-Entropy Multiobjective Optimization and Analysis

 ### Support or Contact